Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Introduction

-Within this large $N$, large $T$ context, prior work has explored structural breaks in various settings.
-Qian and Su (2016), for instance, applied group fused Lasso to panel models with structural breaks, and Li et al. (2016) extended this to panel data with interactive fixed effects.
-While these studies consider large panels, their focus differs from ours, as they concentrate on breakpoints in regression coefficients rather than the high-dimensional factor loading matrix.
-For high-dimensional time series, Bai (2010) developed a Least Squares (LS) estimator for breakpoints in the mean and variance, and Li et al. (2024) introduced a two-way MOSUM procedure with asymptotic properties for change-point estimators in trend functions.
+Within this large $N$, large $T$ context, prior work has explored structural breaks in various settings. \cite{Qian2016}, for instance, applied group fused Lasso to panel models with structural breaks, and \cite{Li2016} extended this to panel data with interactive fixed effects.
+While these studies considered large panels, their focus differed from ours, as they concentrated on breakpoints in regression coefficients rather than the high-dimensional factor loading matrix.
+For high-dimensional time series, \cite{Bai2010} developed a least squares (LS) estimator for breakpoints in the mean and variance, and \cite{Li2024} introduced a two-way MOSUM procedure with asymptotic properties for change-point estimators in trend functions.
 Our framework distinguishes itself from these by specifically addressing breakpoints in the loading coefficients of unobserved factors.

-Regarding breakpoint estimation in factor models, earlier literature established the consistency of the estimated break fraction, specifically that $\hat{\tau}-\tau_{0}=o_{p}(1)$, where $\hat{\tau}$ is the estimated breakpoint $\hat{k}$ divided by sample size $T$, and $\tau_{0}$ is the true fraction (e.g., Chen, 2015; Cheng et al., 2016).
+Regarding breakpoint estimation in factor models, earlier literature established the break fraction consistency, specifically that $\hat{\tau}-\tau_{0}=o_{p}(1)$, where $\hat{\tau}$ is the estimated breakpoint $\hat{k}$ divided by sample size $T$, and $\tau_{0}$ is the true fraction (e.g., \citeauthor{Chen2015}, \citeyear{Chen2015}; \citeauthor{Cheng2016}, \citeyear{Cheng2016}).
 More recent studies have provided theoretical results on the detailed rate of the error bound for the estimated breakpoint.
-For example, Barigozzi et al. (2018) proposed a wavelet-based method to estimate both the number and locations of structural breaks in common and idiosyncratic components.
-Barigozzi et al. (2024) further developed a MOSUM procedure for detecting multiple change points in high-dimensional factor models.
+For example, \cite{Barigozzi2018} proposed a wavelet-based method to estimate both the number and locations of structural breaks in common and idiosyncratic components. \cite{Barigozzi2024} further developed a MOSUM procedure for detecting multiple change points in high-dimensional factor models.
 Both studies showed that the estimation error of the breakpoint diverges slowly with sample size, implying a consistently estimated break fraction.
-Similarly, Baltagi et al. (2017, 2021) developed an estimator that compares subsample second moments of factors estimated via full-sample principal components.
+Similarly, \citeauthor{Baltagi2017} (\citeyear{Baltagi2017}, \citeyear{Baltagi2021}) developed an estimator that compares subsample second moments of factors estimated via full-sample principal components.
 Their breakpoint estimator exhibits a stochastically bounded estimation error, which also implies a consistently estimated break fraction.